Date Joined: January 28, 2013

 Music: Love just about everything!
 My favourite playlist at the moment has The Eagles, Barenaked Ladies, Counting Crows, Everclear, Mariana's Trench, Tracy Chapman, Lady GaGa and the Zac Brown Band.
 My current second favourite playlist is all big band music: Benny Goodman, Count Basie, Glenn Miller and Duke Ellington.

 I don't practice much anymore but in the past I played the piano, oboe, trumpet and flute, and occasionally I still try to learn to play the guitar.

 I have terrible insomnia so I watch a ridiculous amount of tv.
-Current favourites are Westworld, The Walking Dead, Big Bang Theory, Elementary, Sherlock & The Librarians.
+Current favourites (in no particular order) are Bull, The Good Doctor, Happy!, Westworld, The Walking Dead, Big Bang Theory, Elementary, Sherlock & The Librarians.
 Perennial favourites are M.A.S.H, Murder She Wrote, Matlock, Law & Order, Doctor Who (Fourth is my Favourite but I do like Ten and Eleven quite a bit too), Star Trek of any kind (I think Sir Patrick Stewart is kind of awesome, I would listen to him read the phone book if they still made phone books;) and of course just about anything on Masterpiece Theatre:)